menshikow/passcheck/README.md

 ## Acknowledgments

-- [Unity Test Framework](https://github.com/ThrowTheSwitch/Unity) - Excellent C testing framework
+- [Unity Test Framework](https://github.com/ThrowTheSwitch/Unity) - source for the C testing framework, which is used
-- Password strength algorithms based on NIST guidelines
+- Password strength algorithms based on NIST guidelines (National Institute of Standards and Technology for cybersecurity, risk management, and privacy.)